 - Avoid certain neighborhoods – Tepito and other areas of La Lagunia, Mercado Merced, and Doctores.
 Outlying areas of Iztapalapa and Ciudad Neza also have BAD reputations.
 Don’t wander here.

 There you have our tips for safe travel in Mexico City.
 Since there are a few areas that you shouldn’t be walking around anyway, so you’re likely to avoid serious crime.
 When it comes to things like petty theft, however, it’s important to stay aware of your surroundings, don’t look like a target, and keep your belongings close to you.
 Just do the things a smart traveler does already!

 Of course, it’s not going to be a very fun trip if your money gets stolen.
 That’s a really good way to put a big dampener on your Mexico City travel plans.
 And here, where petty crime IS a thing, it’s not necessarily unlikely…

 You might be able to avoid it as much as you can – firstly by not looking like a tourist – but sometimes, bad stuff just happens.
 That’s just how it is.
-But hands down THE best way to avoid having your money stolen… Is to wear a money belt!
+But hands down THE best way to avoid having your money stolen… Is to wear a travel money belt!